Fish and Wildlife Technician I - Extra-Help

 - Conducting physical habitat, geomorphic, and hydrologic monitoring using field survey tools, flow meters, and drones

 - Water quality and algae monitoring

 - Performing restoration tasks such as planting and site maintenance

 Ideal candidates for these positions will have the ability to collaborate and develop working relationships with peers, supervisors, and members of the public; feel comfortable performing fieldwork in and around water across a variety of seasonal weather conditions; and possess:

-- Education, training, and experience related to biological and/or ecological projects, including working with biological organisms
+- Education, training in experience related to biological and/or ecological projects, including working with biological organisms

 - Knowledge of equipment commonly used to monitor fish and wildlife biology, physical and biological restoration success, estuarine ecology, and water quality